NAW125/Detecting_Money_Laundering_Patterns-/README.md

 These actions will improve the ability to automate detection, reduce false positives, and stay ahead of increasingly complex laundering schemes.

-## 14. Ethical Considerations and Privcay
+## 14. Ethical Considerations and Privacy

 ### 14.1.
 Ethics and Privacy